 The key to success is the culture (mindset) around an API

 API culture always starts inside the company as Darrin Weber, Architect at Air Products, describes how they used their API portal to produce unexpected internal innovation.
-For example, what are ways that you engage employees with your API practice today?
+For example, what are the ways that you engage employees with your API practice today?
 Details about Darrin’s practice culture are below.

 Harold says “many enterprises have embraced the API portal as their central innovation hub” with APIs as the “innovation network which become the famous lego blocks which build new solutions for companies to drive customer experience”.
 He also sees customers using the API portal as part of a security requirement.
 For example, the API portal keeps API keys that, along with any password, should not be emailed.
 Self-service is also a major developer experience DX driver for a well thought out portal requirement.